BrownBearSec/WebApplicationHackersHandBookNOTES/Chapter 3.md

 - -> An Enterprise Java Bean (EJB) is a relativley heavyweight software component that encapsulates the logic
 - -> A Plain Old Java Object (POJO) ordinary Java object, used to denote objects that are user-defined.
 Simple and leightweight
 - -> A Java Servlet, object that resides on an application server and recieves HTTP requests and returns responses
+- -> A Java Web Container is a platform or engine that provides a run time environment for Java-based web apps.
+Eg Apache Tomcat, BEA WebLogic, and JBoss.
+- Many Java web apps employ third-party and open source components:
+- -> Authentication - JAAS, ACEGI
+- -> Presentation layer - SiteMesh, Tapestry
+- -> Database object relational mapping - Hibernate
+- -> Logging - Log4J

+ASP.NET
+- Microsoft's web application framework
+- Direct competitor to Java platform
+- ASP.NET has inbuilt xss protection, but not all protection

+PHP
+- used in conjunction with other free techs known as LAMP stack
+- LAMP stack = Linux as OS, Apache as web server, MySQL as db server, PHP as programming language
+- open souce components:
+- -> Bulletin boards - PHPBB, PHP-Nuke
+- -> Administrative front ends - PHPMyAdmin
+- -> Web mail - SquirrelMail, IlohaMail
+- -> Photo galleries - Gallery
+- -> shopping carts - osCommerce, ECW-Shop

+Ruby on Rails
+- Strong emphasis on Model-View-Controller architecture
+- Rails can autogenerate a model for a database content, controller actions for modifying it, and default views for the application user
+- ruby has alot of reported vulns

+SQL
+- SQL uses querires to perform common tasks such as reading, adding, updating and deleting data from a relational database

+XML
+- specification for encoding data
+- tag based
+- XML docs often include a Document Type Definition (DTD), which defines the tags and attributes used in the document
+- Used alot on the web

+Client-Side Functionality

+HTML
+- tag based
+- XHTML is a development of HTML that is based on XML and has stricter specifications than HTML
+- XHTML is more secure than HTML

+Hyperlinks
+- frequently contains url parameters
+- sends data without user knowing what the value of the parameters are (often)

+Forms
+- HTML forms allow for arbitrary input
+- specifies method
+- the request contains `x-www-form-urlencode`, parameters are represted in the message body as name/value pairs

+CSS
+- describes the presentation
+- CSS is increasingly relevant both as a source of security vulns and as a means of delivering exploits

+Javascript
+- Stuff can be carried out on the client side without even notifying the server
+- enhance userbility
+- often used to:
+- -> validate user-entered data
+- -> Dynamic modifying UI
+- -> Querying and updating the document object model (DOM)

+VBScript
+- JS alternative supported only in the Internet Explorer browser
+- Less powerful and developed than JS

+Document Object Model
+- DOM is an abstract representation
+- can be quired and manipulated
+- DOM includes an event model, allowing code to hook events such as form submission, navigation via links and keystrokes

+Ajax
+- Ajax is a colleciton of programming techniques
+- Ajax is a way of loading more of a website smoothly by sending minimal data to the server and updating as much as possible on the clientside
+- "Asyncronous Javascript and XML"
+- no longer need to be asynchronous and no longer requires XML
+- Ajax is still beneficial in providing a more seamless experience by avoiding the need to reload an entire page.

+JSON
+- Javascript Object Notation
+- data transfer format that can be used to serialize arbitrary data.
+- used nowadays in Ajax as an alternative to XML

+Same-Origin Policy
+- made to ensure content recieved from one website is only allowed to read and modify the site it came from
+- Key features:
+- -> A page residing on one domain can cause an arbitrary request to be made to another domain.
+But it cannot itself process the data returned from that request
+- -> A page residing on one omain can load a script from another domain and execute this within its own context.
+- -> A page residing on one dmain cannot read or modify the cookies or other DOM data belonging to another domain.

+HTML5
+- it introduces new tags, attributes and APIs that can be leveraged to deliver XSS and other attacks
+- it modifies the core Ajax technology, `XMLHttpRequest`, to enable two-way cross-domain interactions.
+This can lead to new cross-domain attacks
+- it introduces new mechanisms for client-side data storage which can lead to user privacy issues, and new catagories of attack such as client-side SQL injection

+"Web 2.0"
+- Buzz word
+- Heavy use of Ajax
+- Increased cross-domain integration
+- Use of new techs on client side
+- More functionality supporting user-generated content, info sharing, and interaction
+- new vulns

+Browser Extension Technologies
+- can be deployed as byte code or install native executables
+- Thick-client techs you will encounter when attack a web app:
+- -> Java applets
+- -> ActiveX controls
+- -> Flash objects
+- -> Silverlight objects

+State and sessions
+- individual user's data is held wit5hin a se5rver-side structure called a session
+- sessions used to keep track of users, this is done by issuing each client a token corresponding with their session

+# Encoding schemes

+URL encoding
+- uses US-ASCII character set
+- several characters are restricted, `=`, `&`, `?` etc
+- useful ones to know `%3d` correlates to `=`, `%2d` correlates to `%`, `%20` correlates to `space`, `%0a` correlates to `New line`, `%00` correlates to `Null byte`
+- `+` can also be used as `%20`

+Unicode encoding
+- designed to accept the whole worlds characters
+- For transmission of HTTP, it uses the format `%u` + a hexadecimal code
+- eg, `%u2215` correlates to `/`

+HTML encoding
+- used to represent problematic chars in html docs
+- eg `&lt;` correlates to `<`

+Base64 Encoding
+- allows binary data to be saftley represented using only ascii chars
+- Base64 encoding processes input data in blocks of three bytes.
+Each is divided into four chunks of six bytes.
+Six bits of data allows for 64 different possible permutations, each chunk can be represented using a set of 64 chars.
+- Base64 uses this char set `ABDEFGHIJKLMNOPQRSTUVXYZabcdefghijklmnopqrstuvwxyz0123456789+/`
+- many web apps use base64 to transmit binary data within cookies and other parameters, and to hide senstivie data

+Hex encoding
+- Base16 encoded

+Remoting and Serialization Frameworks
+- Allows developers to abstract5 away from the nature of distributed nature of web apps
+- examples:
+- -> Flex and AMF
+- -> Silverlight and WCF
+- -> Java serialized objects